Japan's Nikkei rallies for fourth day, Dai Nippon Printing tops gains

 "To be honest, I hadn't expected the Nikkei to top 27,000 yesterday," Kazuo Kamitani, an equity strategist at Nomura, said in a conference call with journalists.

-"These last three days, the Nikkei has risen quite a lot, so there is a feeling like it might be a bit overheated," he added.
-"The remainder of this week, the topside is likely to be heavy."
+"These last three days, the Nikkei has risen quite a lot, so there is a feeling it might be a bit overheated," he added.

+"One-time costs (were) higher than expected, but no changes to profit outlook for 24/3 onwards," senior equity research analyst Manabu Akizuki wrote in a report.

-Semiconductor-related shares also did poorly, with chip-testing-equipment maker Advantest 6857.T sliding 1.61%.
+Semiconductor-related shares also did poorly on the day, with chip-testing-equipment maker Advantest 6857.T sliding 1.11% and chip-making equipment giant Tokyo Electron 8035.T losing 0.26%.

 ((Kevin.Buckland@thomsonreuters.com;))